PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/UnattendedShinyHunting.md

 The idea with unattended programs is to repeatedly reset for a shiny encounter and then automatically stop when a shiny is found.

 But how is this possible?
 There is no feedback.
-The Teensy/ProMicro can’t tell if there’s a shiny since it can’t see the screen or hear sounds.
+The device can’t tell if there’s a shiny since it can’t see the screen or hear sounds.
 It is in fact possible.
 The trick is to abuse the fact that the shiny animation adds a 2 second delay to when the battle menu appears.
 Thus you can use these 2 seconds to swallow a sequence of button presses that would cause a branch in the state sequence such that one branch resets, while the other branch does not.
 For most of the unattended shiny-hunting programs, this sequence is to run from the encounter.

 Thus, the key is to run from the non-shiny encounter within 2 seconds of the battle menu appearing.
 If the encounter is shiny, this does not happen and the program proceeds to trap itself inside the summary of your Pokémon thereby stopping the resets.